taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

-# NOTE - There is something incorrect in the way the Dolby FIR are generated so this repo is wrong.
-Hope to get it corrected soon
 # Dolby Audio for Ubuntu on Lenovo Slim 7x
 ## Implemented as a native DSP in Pipewire
 I converted the Dolby EQ Settings from Windows into a Pipewire filter chain.
 This includes the original factory-tuned Stereo FIR Convolver, 7 Band Compressor, and Limiter.
-I also added in a custom Bankstown Bass tuning (disabled for now).
-In my opinion audio with the normal preset now sounds as good as on Windows, and matches the filter pipeline Asahi Linux use for Mac Audio.
+I also added in a custom Bankstown Bass tuning, and 2 Band Crossover.
+Audio processing matches the filter pipeline Asahi Linux use for Mac Audio.

-This laptop has two full range speakers either side of the keyboard deck ("Rear"), and two tweeters under the front ("Front").
+This laptop has two full range speakers either side of the keyboard deck ("Rear"), and two woofers under the front ("Front").

 If requested I can convert the "Voice" and "Game" presets.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

-The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
-You need to manually install it, replacing the normal preset.

-The master volume is the Built in Speaker output.
-This is set to 7% with `slim7x-audio-patch.sh`.
+Providing you have run `slim7x-audio-patch.sh` the Power Amplifier is set to 0 dB so 100% master volume should be a safe upper limit.
+It is useful to install `Pavucontrol` to set volumes.
+I have "Built-in Audio Speaker" set at 100%, and my Dolby Atmos at 90% most of the time.

 Let me know if you find any bugs.

 # Bugs
-DSP Volume is at 100% when first installing.
-Lower the volume before testing.

-Presets seem to conflict so only have one installed at a time (e.g. Music or Movie).
+Presets seem to conflict so you can only have one in the menu at a time (e.g. Music or Movie).

 # Setup
 1. Make sure you are running Ubuntu Concept from https://launchpad.net/~ubuntu-concept/+archive/ubuntu/x1e